singularityhub/sregistry/docs/pages/credentials.md

 docker exec $NAME python /code/manage.py add_admin --username vsoch
 ```

-You will want to go to [http://127.0.0.1/token](http://127.0.0.1/token) and copy paste the entire json object into a file called `.sregistry` in your `$HOME` folder. **Important** you must be a superuser **and** admin to build images.
+You will want to go to [http://127.0.0.1/token](http://127.0.0.1/token) and use the contents of the json object to define the necessary environment variabes. **Important** you must be a superuser **and** admin to build images.
 If you don't add yourself as an admin, the menu looks like this:

 ![/assets/img/without-superuser.png](assets/img/without-superuser.png)